maximilianovalle/coogcast/README.md

 ![Coogcast webpage](./screenshot.png)

-There are a ton of weather and climate websites out there, but how many of them use their own robot to get their data?
-Probably a lot, but here's another one!

-Coogcast displays the most recent data retrieved by Little Paw, as well as some graphs to help you visualize the data collected in the past few hours.
+Coogcast displays the most recent climate data for the University of Houston retrieved by Little Paw, as well as some graphs to help you visualize the data collected in the past few hours.
 Moved back home for the summer?
 Missing campus?
 Coogcast can help you feel a little closer to school - by making you remember all those sweaty treks to class you used to make!
 Phew!
 At least you're not back at UH in this weather!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>